oracle/weblogic-kubernetes-operator/site/helm-charts.md

 #### externalOperatorKey

-Specifies user supplied private key to use for the external operator REST https interface.
+Specifies user supplied private key to use for the external operator REST HTTPS interface.
 The value must be a string containing a Base64 encoded PEM key.
 This parameter is required if 'externalRestEnabled' is true, otherwise, it is ignored.

 There is no default value.